bjorn-sys/bjorn-sys/README.md

 ## Hi there 👋,

-### Curious and driven Junior Data Scientist with a strong analytical foundation and hands-on experience in machine learning, data preprocessing, and statistical modeling.
+### I'm Emmanuel C. Ekuonye, A curious and driven Junior Data Scientist with a strong analytical foundation and hands-on experience in machine learning, data preprocessing, and statistical modeling.
 Proficient in Python, SQL, and libraries such as Pandas, NumPy, and Scikit-learn, with a proven ability to extract insights from large datasets.
 Adept at creating interactive dashboards with Power BI and Tableau to communicate complex findings to both technical and non-technical stakeholders.
 Collaborative, solutions-focused, and committed to leveraging data to solve real-world problems and support business growth.

 ---